Gibraltar national cricket team: Post-war years

 The 1950s saw an increase in clubs, and the Gibraltar Cricket Association was formed in 1960.
 They were elected to associate membership of the ICC in 1969.
 Essex County Cricket Club visited after the conclusion of the 1973 English domestic season, and played a Rock XI in a one-day game, winning by 178 runs.
 Visits by English sides of various ability levels have continued ever since.

 In 1982, Gibraltar took part in the second ICC Trophy, without winning a match.
 They improved on this performance in the 1986 tournament, gaining their first international win against Israel.
-They performed even better in the next tournament, beating East and Central Africa, Singapore and Israel reaching the plate competition.
+They performed even better in the next tournament, beating East and Central Africa, Singapore and Israel, reaching the plate competition.
 Israel toured Gibraltar in 1992, winning the match they played against the national side.

 Gibraltar finished in 20th place in the 1994 ICC Trophy, and played in the first European Championship in Copenhagen in 1996, finishing sixth after losing to Scotland in a play-off.
 They finished 19th in the following years ICC Trophy and played poorly in the 1998 European Championship, finishing last in the ten team tournament.

 In 1999, Gibraltar hosted a quadrangular tournament also involving France, Israel and Italy, losing in the final to Italy.
 The European Championship was split into two divisions in 2000, with Gibraltar placed in Division Two, which they won.
 The following year they travelled to Canada to take part in the 2001 ICC Trophy.
 A withdrawal by Italy and the non-arrival of West Africa left Gibraltar with just three matches to play against Germany, Namibia and Nepal, losing all of them and not progressing beyond the first round.

 Gibraltar defended their European Division Two title in 2002, but could not continue this success in 2004, finishing fifth out of six teams.
 They did not qualify for the 2005 ICC Trophy, and finished fourth in Division Two of the European Championship in 2006 after losing a play-off to Germany.

 Gibraltar placed sixth at the 2009 Global Division Seven tournament and was relegated to Division-eight.

 2018-Present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Gibraltar and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Gibraltar and other ICC members after 1 January 2019 have the full T20I status.

 Gibraltar played their first T20I on 26 October 2019, against Portugal, during the 2019 Iberia Cup.

-Gibraltar won their first T20I in the 2021 Valletta Cup against Bulgaria.
-This win came on the back of a century from captain Balaji Pai accompanied by a half century from 16 year old Louis Bruce.
+Gibraltar achieved a first T20I victory during the 2021 Valletta Cup in a match against Bulgaria.
+This win came on the back of a century from captain Avinash Pai accompanied by a half century from 16 year old Louis Bruce.